 The company introduced six new products that create a family called Pro Side Clamps.
 Patents were issued for the Wall Track End Caps, Grid Ceiling Wall Hanger and the remaining Panel Hook.
 Also, along the intellectual properties front we were disappointed to find another firm had made a poor decision to infringe on the designs of one or more of our proprietary products.
 This forced us to exercise our rights and to file a complaint against this party.
 The matter was ultimately settled to the satisfaction of all parties.

-The company published a number of YouTube videos.
+The company published several YouTube videos.

 The Hang with the Best Blog, after only two years of existence, reached its 100th entry.